 The Bluedio UFO have a tight fit that prevents them from being too unstable.
 They're also wireless so they won't get yanked off your head because the audio cable got caught on something.
 However, they are bulky and heavy headphones so they sway a lot when running so they won't be the ideal headphones for sports.

-The Bluedio U Plus are a poor sounding pair of closed-back over-ear headphones.
 They Image relatively well, perform similarly on most individuals, and have an average distortion performance.
 However, their Bass Range is overpowering and boomy, their Mid Range is practically non-existant and their Treble Range is inconsistent.
 Also, like most other closed-back headphones, they don't have a spacious and open sounding Soundstage.

 Average Consistency performance.
 In the Bass Range, these headphones perform quite consistently across our multiple human subjects, except for our subject who wears glasses.
 It seems that glasses could break the air-tight seal that these headphones need for creating their Bass and cause more than 3dB of drop in Bass below 200Hz.
 In the Treble Range, their consistency is good.